Healthdirect Free Australian health advice you can count on.

 Resources and support

-Dementia Australia’s younger onset dementia hub is a good place to start.
+Dementia Australia's younger onset dementia page is a good place to start for further information.
+You can call the National Dementia Helpline on 1800 100 500.

-Dementia Australia also coordinates support groups throughout Australia.
-Some of these groups are specifically for carers of people with younger onset dementia, such as the specialised Living with Dementia Program for people with younger onset dementia.
-Support groups can provide comfort and practical assistance for carers, relatives and friends of people with dementia.
+Dementia Australia also coordinates support groups across Australia.
+Support groups can give comfort and assistance for carers, relatives and friends of people with dementia.

 Learn more here about the development and quality assurance of healthdirect content.